michaelbrewer/aws-lambda-events/docs/event-bridge.md

+---
+title: EventBridge
+description: Amazon EventBridge (formerly called CloudWatch Events) invokes your function asynchronously with an event document that wraps the event from its source.
+---

 # Amazon EventBridge

 Amazon EventBridge (formerly called CloudWatch Events) invokes your function asynchronously with an event document that wraps the event from its source.